Star Wars TV shows ranked, worst to best

 (Image credit: Disney)

-As we look forward to the arrival of Skeleton Crew in early 2024, we think it's time to look back on all the Star Wars T.V. shows that have been released so far.
-From Disney Plus' first-ever animated Star Wars series to Ahsoka, we've listed and ranked all of the televised installments based on George Lucas' ever-expanding sci-fi fantasy universe.
+As we look forward to the arrival of Skeleton Crew in December, we think it's time to look back on all the Star Wars T.V. shows that have been released so far.
+From Disney Plus' first-ever animated Star Wars series to The Acolyte, we've listed and ranked all of the televised installments based on George Lucas’ galaxy far, far away.

-For years under Lucas' reign and during the early post-Disney stages, the focus seemed primarily on creating animated Star Wars T.V. series.
-Now, probably thanks in part to Lucasfilm's collaboration with Disney Plus, we've been lucky enough to see the rapid development and output of high-profile live-action shows that often feel as cinematic as the movies.
+For years under Lucas' reign and during the early post-Disney stages, the focus was put primarily on creating animated Star Wars T.V. series.
+Since 2019, as a direct result of Lucasfilm’s deeper integration into the Disney family, we've been lucky enough to see the rapid development and output of high-profile live-action shows that, more often than not, have felt as cinematic as the movies.

-Taking fans and casual viewers alike on a seemingly endless journey all over the Star Wars timeline has yielded quite positive results for the House of the Mouse.
-So, it only makes sense that Lucasfilm's schedule of upcoming Star Wars TV shows is packed.
+Taking fans and casual viewers alike on a seemingly endless journey all over the Star Wars timeline on Disney Plus has yielded quite positive results for the House of the Mouse.
+Yet it seems Lucasfilm is slowly shifting its efforts back towards big-screen adventures like The Mandalorian & Grogu, coming in 2026.
+Still, we’ll be receiving second seasons of both Andor and Ahsoka in the near future too.

-If you're looking to get into the Star Wars mood in between Disney Plus shows, we've got a Star Wars movies ranked list and extensive analyses of the best lightsabers credits can buy in 2023.
-Moreover, don't miss out on some amazing stories with the best Star Wars games list.
+If you're looking to get into the Star Wars mood in between Disney Plus shows, we've got a Star Wars movies ranked list and extensive analyses of the best lightsabers credits can buy in 2024.
+Moreover, don't miss out on some amazing stories with the best Star Wars games of all time list.

 (Image credit: Lucasfilm)